src-d/lookout-sdk/README.md

   "ipv4://localhost:2020"
 ```

- this will generate a mock Review event and notify the analyzer.
+ this will create a "fake" Review event and notify the analyzer, as if you were creating a PR
+ from `HEAD~1`.

-(TK lookout-sdk binary desctiption + options)
+(TK link to `lookout-sdk` binary desctiption + it's options)

 Cavets